15 Sep '16

 He was his mother’s dream of perfection (as boys tend to be), and he lived inside the Oedipal dream that he could stand between his father and mother.

-He prevented the movement of Shiva toward Shakti––never a good idea.
+He blocked the movement of Shiva toward Shakti––never a good idea.

 Shiva destroys every idea.